-- 304 Some have argued that including incurred claims in the liability for remaining coverage after the business combination date is likely to impair comparability with the treatment of other portfolios and by other entities.
+- 305 Some have argued that including incurred claims in the liability for remaining coverage after the business combination date is likely to impair comparability with the treatment of other portfolios and by other entities.
 This is because the treatment leads to two differences in treatment of these insurance contracts in the financial statements of the acquirer compared to the financial statements of the acquiree.
-Firstly, at acquisition date in the consolidated financial statements of the acquirer as a result of IFRS 3, and secondly when comparing the subsequent treatment by the acquiree and the consolidated group. - 305 The difference at the acquisition date is justified by the fact that the acquirer measures the liability at fair value as a proxy of the amount that it should have received from the seller if the liability were acquired separately from the business. - 306 The remaining difference refers to an allocation of CSM on consolidation relating to these contracts which would not occur in the accounts of the acquiree.
+Firstly, at acquisition date in the consolidated financial statements of the acquirer as a result of IFRS 3, and secondly when comparing the subsequent treatment by the acquiree and the consolidated group. - The difference at the acquisition date is justified by the fact that the acquirer measures the liability at fair value as a proxy of the amount that it should have received from the seller if the liability were acquired separately from the business. - 307 The remaining difference refers to an allocation of CSM on consolidation relating to these contracts which would not occur in the accounts of the acquiree.
 It is noted that this is a consequence of the first difference explained above.
-As explained above, IFRS 3 often leads to such differences23 that otherwise would not be allowed.
+As explained above, IFRS 3 often leads to such differences27 that otherwise would not be allowed.
 Therefore, it is accepted under IFRS that after the recognition of a liability in business combination, the originator and the acquirer may recognise different values.
-However, this is true of all assets, liabilities and contingent liabilities acquired in a business combination. - 307 Furthermore, some have argued that removing the exception in IFRS 3 to classify contracts at inception date may not be consistent with the approach specified in IFRS 17 with regard to contracts that the entity has issued which does not permit an entity to reassess the features of insurance contracts after their issuance. - 308 As explained in the Relevance section, these contracts may have a remaining insured event and are reflected as such.
+However, this is true of all assets, liabilities and contingent liabilities acquired in a business combination. - 308 Furthermore, some have argued that removing the exception in IFRS 3 to classify contracts at inception date may not be consistent with the approach specified in IFRS 17 with regard to contracts that the entity has issued which does not permit an entity to reassess the features of insurance contracts after their issuance. - As explained in the Relevance section, these contracts may have a remaining insured event and are reflected as such.
 Furthermore, if preparers deem that users require additional information on these contracts, they can provide those.
 EFRAG notes that IFRS 3 includes the requirement to reclassify the financial instruments of the acquiree on acquisition.
 Some of these differences would not be allowed if not for IFRS 3 and therefore, EFRAG considers that IFRS 17 makes the accounting for acquisitions of insurance contracts consistent with the accounting for acquisitions of other contracts acquired in a business combination.
-However, EFRAG acknowledges that this is not required with respect to leasing contracts where the impact on the statement of financial position may not be significant but could lead to a difference in profit or loss. - 309 Therefore, on balance, EFRAG is of the view that accounting treatment for contracts acquired in their settlement period would not impair comparability.
+However, EFRAG acknowledges that this is not required with respect to leasing contracts where the impact on the statement of financial position may not be significant but could lead to a difference in profit or loss.